Politicians must understand the importance of royalties to artists, our culture and the economy.

 Dear <MP name>,

-Our leadership may be undetermined, but the success of the arts is not.
+We’re in uncertain times, but the UK still has reasons to be upbeat.
 The UK arts, culture and creative industries are booming, growing at twice the rate of the economy.
 We have the second largest art market in the world – and the largest in the EU.
 DCMS sectors contribute almost £250 billion to the UK economy.

 Artist’s Resale Right royalties help to feed this boom.
 It’s a similar idea to author or musician royalties, but for visual artists.
 Every time a work is resold by an auction house, gallery or dealer for over €1000, a royalty is paid out to the creator.
 Since it became law in 2006, more than 5000 artists (and their estates) have received over £80 million in royalties, distributed by DACS.
 It’s fair, it keeps them working and it feeds our creative economy.